Our team delivers world-class service, high-impact strategies, trusted advocacy and influence with integrity.

 Brian K. Jordan, MBA

-Brian K. Jordan serves as Senior Director with PLDO Strategies LLC assisting in the development and implementation of legislative strategies for private companies, quasi-public agencies and nonprofit organizations.
+Brian K. Jordan serves as Executive Director with PLDO Strategies LLC assisting in the development and implementation of legislative strategies for private companies, quasi-public agencies and nonprofit organizations.
 With over 25 years of experience in government relations and lobbying in Rhode Island, Brian is a leader in the public policy and issues management arena with extensive experience in developing, analyzing and negotiating legislation and policy, lobbying, executing effective media relations campaigns, drafting legislation, and ensuring compliance with state and federal legislation and regulation.

 As a registered lobbyist, Brian represents clients in multiple industries helping navigate complex issues and uses his extensive network, know-how and resources to ensure their goals are met.
 He is the former Director of Public Affairs for The Westerly Hospital and was the Assistant Vice President for Government Relations for Blue Cross & Blue Shield of Rhode Island for over two decades.